katlass/Media-Disinformation/README.md

-## Data Visualization Exploring Media Disinformation, Including Interactive Javascript
+## Data Visualizations Exploring Media Disinformation, Including Interactive Javascript

 In this project we examine psychometric dimensions associated with political orientation and susceptibility to disinformation.